Audi Q5 Review & Prices

 There are lots of quality materials throughout the Q5’s cabin, but many of the additions are cost options, which means the price rises quickly

 The Q5 also gets Audi’s digital driver’s display as standard, which is easy to use and operate using the buttons on the car’s steering wheel.
-From here, drivers can view a range of different screens such as speed, economy, navigation and audio.
+From here, you can view a range of different screens such as speed, economy, navigation and audio.

 The Q5 offers a range of seat options depending on grade, including quilted leather, Alcantara and two different types of leather.
 The seats themselves are very comfortable and the driving position is great.